 Summary: This article compares 5 heat pipe heat sink designs for cost and performance:

-- Heat sink with U-shaped heat pipes and a solid aluminum base plate
+- Heat pipe heat sink with a solid aluminum base plate

-- Heat sink with U-shaped heat pipes and a solid copper base plate
+- Heat pipe heat sink with a solid copper base plate

-- Heat sink with U-shaped heat pipes making direct contact with the heat source
+- Heat sink where heat pipes make direct contact with the heat source

-- Heat sink with U-shaped vapor chamber making direct contact with the heat source
+- 3D vapor chamber heat sink making direct contact with the heat source

 Heat Pipe Heat Sink Design: Thermal Solution Parameters